wcfjeffrey/jeffreywoo-health-wealth-ai-model/README.md

 - **Stochastic Simulation (Monte Carlo)** — Applied to investment returns, medical inflation, and longevity risk, ensuring wealth planning accounts for uncertainty and variability.
 - **Present Value & Discounting Models** — Actuarial discounting principles are embedded to evaluate whether projected wealth can sustain future healthcare and retirement expenses.
 - **Risk Pooling & Classification Concepts** — Borrowing from insurance underwriting, the app segments users into health/wealth profiles, tailoring recommendations for preventive care and financial resilience.

-## 💡 Finance Transformation Impact
-This project exemplifies how AI reshapes finance by:
-- Driving digital transformation in personal finance and wealth planning by integrating AI to deliver predictive insights, scenario modeling, and automated financial guidance.
-- Unifying actuarial science, medical research, and financial planning into a user‑centric intelligence platform that elevates risk assessment, long‑term planning, and data‑driven financial decisions.
-- Enhancing decision‑making through interactive dashboards and simulations that convert complex actuarial and financial data into clear, actionable insights for strategic planning.
-- Advancing innovation in financial modeling with strong emphasis on data privacy, ethical AI practices, and responsible analytics to support compliant and trustworthy financial decision‑making.

-**Note:** The core logic of the personal longevity risk model established in this project can also be applied to the actuarial assessment of corporate pension liabilities or insurance cost analysis.

 ## ⭐ Finance Skills Strengthened
 - Full‑stack architecture for AI‑driven financial applications.